The 8 Best Infrared Sauna Blankets and Sauna Mats, According to Experts and Editors

 (Image credit: Courtesy of HigherDose)

-“Research-backed health benefits of saunas include increased cardiovascular function, relief from chronic pain, stress reduction, reduced water retention, post workout recovery, increased circulation, and reduced inflammation,” explains Lauren Dovey, Sauna Expert and Founder of Heat Healer.
-“With a sauna blanket you can experience the same benefits more hygienically, conveniently and in the comfort of your own home, at a fraction of the cost.”
+“Research-backed health benefits of saunas include increased cardiovascular function, relief from chronic pain, stress reduction, reduced water retention, post workout recovery, increased circulation, and reduced inflammation,” explains Lauren Dovey, sauna expert and Founder of Heat Healer.
+“With a sauna blanket, you can experience the same benefits more hygienically, conveniently, and in the comfort of your own home, at a fraction of the cost.”

 The benefits, in my opinion, justify the steep price tag—so long as you’re actually going to use your blanket regularly.
 Just make sure you’re purchasing one that’ll live up to hype, has the proper safety certifications (you want one tested by the FCC), and packs in power.
-To save you the internet scouring, I’ve done the hard work and firsthand testing for you.
-Here, you’ll find the best infrared sauna blankets and mats money can buy, along with all the info you need to know about the sweating process.

 Do Infrared Sauna Blankets Really Work?

-I’m all about setting realistic expectations, so I won’t sit here and tell you that buying a sauna blanket is going to take the place of your gym routine or negate the need for cardio.
-But, a super-charged sweat session has undeniable mental and physical benefits, so one of these products will serve as a great addendum to a healthy lifestyle.
-Here’s how: “When you turn on the blanket, the heating elements emit far-infrared radiation, which is absorbed by your body and heats it from the inside out,” HigherDOSE co-founders Lauren Berlingeri and Katie Kaps tell Marie Claire.
+“When you turn on the blanket, the heating elements emit far-infrared radiation, which is absorbed by your body and heats it from the inside out,” Berlingeri and Kaps tell Marie Claire.
 “This type of heat penetrates deeper into the body than traditional steam or dry saunas, reaching up to two inches below the skin's surface.
 This deep heat helps to increase blood flow and circulation, which can help improve overall health and wellness.”

 The heat is also going to trigger a process called thermoregulation.
 To sum it up all neat and tidy, the body gets overheated and attempts to regulate its core temperature by sweating—a lot.
 “This helps to remove toxins and impurities from the body and can also lead to weight loss, as the body burns calories to produce sweat and cool itself down.”
 As a result, you can have more restful sleep, a happier mood (endorphins!), and less anxiety.

-What to Look For
+What to Look For in a Sauna Blanket

 • EMF Mitigation